-Jan.
-6 committee standoffs pose new tests for post-Trump Justice Department
+Jeffrey Clark deposition moved back to Dec.
+16, Jan.
+6 committee says

 In the days before the Capitol breach, Clark played a key role in President Donald Trump’s efforts to challenge the election results, meeting with the president outside the chain of command and pushing for a letter to state officials that his direct bosses did not want to send.
 The committee subpoenaed Clark to describe his conversations with Trump and other actions in that time frame.

-If his appearance Saturday doesn’t satisfy lawmakers, they could vote to refer him to the Justice Department to be prosecuted for criminal contempt.
+Clark struck an agreement with the committee to be deposed for a second time Saturday, after initially refusing to answer many questions in an earlier session.
+Clark’s lawyer, however, has signaled he will probably assert his Fifth Amendment right not to incriminate himself when he is questioned again.

+On Friday evening, the committee said that due to a medical condition, the Clark session would be postponed until Dec.
+16.

 Clark’s touch-and-go talks are the latest example of the ways in which the insurrection at the Capitol has tested long-standing guardrails within the government, as Republicans and Democrats spar over the violent attempt to thwart the outcome of a presidential election.

-Last month, the Justice Department filed contempt of Congress charges against former Trump strategist Stephen K. Bannon, who refused to meet with the committee or provide any documents in response to a congressional subpoena.
+Last month, the Justice Department filed contempt-of-Congress charges against former Trump strategist Stephen K. Bannon, who refused to meet with the committee or provide any documents in response to a congressional subpoena.

 Such charges are extremely rare, and even when filed are often whittled away by subsequent court decisions.
 While many Democrats saw the Bannon indictment as a necessary step to protect democracy, Bannon called the case a “misdemeanor from hell” that Democrats would come to regret.